datahq/dataflows/PROCESSORS.md

     - if `True` (the default), all resources will use the same format
     - if `False`, format will be deduced from the file extension.
 Resources with unknown extensions will be discarded.
 - `format` - Specifies the type of output files to be generated (if `force-format` is true): `csv` (the default) or `json`
-- `force-temporal-format` - Specifies whether to force all output datetime/date/time values to be stringified with the default formats
-    - if `True` (the default), all temporal values will use the default formats
-    - if `False`, formats will be used based on the fields' `outputFormat` property if present otherwise the default formats will be used
+- `temporal-format-property` - Specifies a property to be used for temporal values serialization.
+For example, if some field has a property `outputFormat: %d/%m/%y` setting `temporal-format-property` to `outputFormat` will lead to using this format for serialization.
 - `add-filehash-to-path`: Specifies whether to include file md5 hash into the resource path.
 Defaults to `False`.
 If `True` Embeds hash in path like so:
     - If original path is `path/to/the/file.ext`
     - Modified path will be `path/to/the/HASH/file.ext`